cjgeyer/mat/README.md

 [LAPACK](http://en.wikipedia.org/wiki/LAPACK) routines to do numerical linear algebra in C code called from [R](http://www.r-project.org).

+The name of the git repo is different from the name of the R package because the package used to be called mat and was renamed baz to avoid a conflict with CRAN, not that we intend to put the package on CRAN but `R CMD check --as-cran` does more checks, so we want to pass that too.

 It is just a demo, it doesn't show how to use all BLAS and LINPACK routines (only a few of them, but if you can figure out how to call one, then you can figure out how to call the rest).